 Safety is a primary concern.
-You will be working high in the air even on a one story building and a two story home is much higher.
-Falls are the number one cause of accidents and a fall from a twenty foot roof will certainly result in severe injuries and can be deadly.
-If your roof is abnormally steep, difficult to reach or for some other reason unusually dangerous you are probably better off hiring a professional to do the work.
+You will be working high in the air even on a one-story building, and a two-story home is much higher.
+Falls are the number one cause of accidents- a fall from a twenty-foot roof will certainly result in severe injuries and can be deadly.
+If your roof is abnormally steep, difficult to reach, or for some other reason unusually dangerous, you are probably better off hiring a professional to do the work.

-With a little commonsense and a good deal of care there is no real reason that a homeowner can't roof their own house, so lets look at what it requires and how to properly install asphalt shingles over an entire roof.
-If your roof needs only a small repair job where a few shingles need replaced, a different article has that information as well.
+With a little commonsense and a good deal of care there is no real reason that a homeowner can't roof their own house, so let's look at what it requires and how to properly install asphalt shingles over an entire roof.
+If your roof needs only a small repair job where a few shingles need to be replaced, a different article has that information as well.

-Even the simple garage shown here needed nearly a ton of shingles loaded onto the truck, carried to the job and packed up a ladder and onto the roof.
-Most shingle retailers will, for a price, deliver the shingles not only to your home, but placed on the roof as well.
+Even the simple garage shown here needed nearly a ton of shingles loaded onto the truck, carried to the job, and packed up a ladder and onto the roof.
+Most shingle retailers will, for a price, deliver the shingles to your home, and may even place them on the roof as well.

 Preparation Prior To Laying Shingles

 In most cases installing shingles will mean a considerable amount of preparation.
 The roof probably already has one or two layers that may need to be removed.
 Rotted sheathing may need to be replaced and new felt may be needed.

 If your current roof has a single layer of shingles that are still in reasonable condition the new shingles may be laid right over them, but if there are already two layers or if the existing shingles are in poor condition removing the old shingles will be necessary.
 Note that there will already be two layers showing at the very edge of the roof when there is only one layer; the first layer is only a starter run placed only at the edge.
 If there are three or more layers at the edge it will mean the entire roof has at least two layers.